pipliggins/EVo/README.md

 This programme requires Python 3 to run.

-If you use python virtual enviroments, or Anaconda, requirements files (requirements.txt and environment.yml for virtualenv and conda, respectively) can be found in the Data file.
+If you use python virtual environments, or Anaconda, requirements files (requirements.txt and environment.yml for virtualenv and conda, respectively) can be found in the Data file.

 ## Running EVo